idaud7/Candy-Classification-YOLOv11/README.md

 # Candy-Classification-YOLOv11

-A focused Python project that:
+A focused Computer Vision project that:

-- **Loads & inspects** the Candy dataset (features like chocolate, fruity, caramel, sugar percent, price, etc.)
-- **Preprocesses** data (handling missing values, scaling numeric features, encoding categorical variables)
+- Implements object detection on custom candy images using YOLOv8
+- Organizes images and annotations in YOLO format
-- **Splits** into training and test sets for robust evaluation
+- Provides training (`train.py`) and inference (`detect.py`) scripts
-- **Trains & tunes** multiple classifiers (e.g., Logistic Regression, Random Forest, XGBoost)
-- **Evaluates** models with accuracy, precision/recall, and confusion matrices
-- **Provides** a Jupyter notebook showcasing EDA, feature importance analysis, model comparison, and final predictions
+- Includes a Jupyter notebook demo of training and results
+- Outputs bounding boxes with candy type labels and confidence scores